anhvth/WKaraokeMaker/README.md

 Karaoke Maker is a task that predicts the lyrics and melody of the given music audio.
 It is a task that can be used in various fields such as music production and karaoke you name it.
 ## Method
-We modified whisper model to fit our task.
-An extra head is added in encoder and trained with ctc loss.
+We modified whisper model to fit the competition task.
+An extra head is added to the encoder and trained with ctc loss.
-An additional head is added to the decoder to predict the word segments (start, end).
-We simple trained it with giou+l1 loss.
-The other part is the same as the original whisper model.
+The decoder is extended withan `word_seg_embed` head  to predict the word segments (start, end).
+We simply trained it with giou+l1 loss.
+The other part is kept the same as the original whisper model.
 Please take a look at, kmaker/model.py for more details.

 ## Installation